nagylzs/pigflux/README.md

   - Carefully check options on "Exit actions" tab.
 If you choose to use "restart application" then you should always set "deplay restart by" to a sensible value.

+## TODO

+There should be a way to merge tags from ancestor/template tests.
+The current implementation simply overwrites all tags.
+Possible solution would be to add a new global `tags` section, and add a new `merge_tags` property to tests.